Shawn Phillip

 What Muscles Do Lunges Work?

 1. Quadriceps: Like split squats, lunges heavily target the quadriceps muscles, particularly during the downward phase of the movement when the knee is flexed.
+Lunges target every leg muscle, including stabilizers, ensuring comprehensive lower body development.

 2. Gluteus Maximus: Lunges also engage the gluteus maximus to a significant extent, especially during the upward phase when pushing off the front foot to return to the starting position.

 4. Adductors: The adductor muscles play a role in stabilizing the hips and maintaining proper alignment during lunges, especially during lateral or reverse variations.
+In a reverse lunge, you step back with the opposite leg, then lower your body and push back to the starting position.

 5. Core Muscles: Lunges require core stability to maintain an upright posture and prevent excessive leaning or twisting during the movement, engaging muscles such as the rectus abdominis, obliques, and erector spinae.
+Lunges also activate stabilizer muscles, which help maintain balance and joint stability throughout the exercise.
+It is important to keep the torso upright during lunges to ensure proper form and reduce strain on the knees.
+Retracting the shoulder blades helps maintain good posture and prevents hunching forward.

 6. Hip Flexors: The hip flexor muscles, including the iliopsoas and rectus femoris, are actively engaged to stabilize the pelvis and support the movement of the front leg during lunges.
+Hip flexion plays a key role in lunges, as increased hip flexion angles can enhance muscle engagement and deepen the exercise’s difficulty.

 Benefits of Lunges